 Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.

 Folic acid supplements, which are recommended for all women of child-bearing age to prevent birth defects.
 Harmful, harmless, or helpful?
-In other words vitamin and panacea or, genetic time-bomb?
+In other words, vitamin and panacea, or genetic time-bomb?

 Studies keep coming out, though, linking folic acid supplementation with diseases like breast cancer and colon cancer.
 So yes, it lowers the risk of birth defects, but may raise our risk of cancer.
-But wait a second, spinach doesn’t raise our risk of cancer.
+But, wait a second; spinach doesn’t raise our risk of cancer.
 Beans and greens lower the risk of both birth defects and cancer.
-It was a big mystery until last year, when scientists figured out: we’re not rats.
+It was a big mystery until last year, when scientists figured out we’re not rats.

-It’s hard to study human livers, because people tend to need them, but sometimes an organ donor dies and there’s no one to take the liver, and so scientists were finally able to see if what happens in rat livers happens in human livers.
+It’s hard to study human livers, because people tend to need them, but sometimes an organ donor dies, and there’s no one to take the liver.
+And so, scientists were finally able to see if what happens in rat livers actually happens in human livers.
 And it turns out that the enzyme that converts folic acid in pills into something our body can actually use, is 50 times less active than in rats.
 Less than 2% of the activity we thought it had, based on the animal studies.

 So, because our enzyme is extremely slow, people who take folic acid pills have lots of this synthetic folic acid circulating in their bodies, and that’s what we think may be behind the elevated cancer risk.
 Whereas beans and greens every day offer the best of both worlds.

 Please consider volunteering to help out on the site.